That there's more than 60 miles of coastline to explore on the SFP.

 Filoli Historic House & Garden

-• Built in 1917, Filoli in Woodside is a beautifully preserved Gilded Age estate featuring Georgian Revival architecture.
+• Built in 1917, Filoli is a beautifully preserved estate featuring Georgian Revival architecture and expansive formal gardens.

-• Filoli is on the ancestral land of the Ohlone people
+• The property sits on the ancestral land of the Ohlone people, adding cultural and historical significance to the site.

 East Palo Alto

-• Home of the 4-star Four Seasons Hotel Silicon Valley and its award-winning Quattro Restaurant.
+• East Palo Alto is home to the Four Seasons Hotel Silicon Valley and its renowned Quattro Restaurant.

 Mountain View

-• The city was named for its clear views of the Santa Cruz Mountains visible across the valley to early settlers.
+• The city offers clear views of the Santa Cruz Mountains, which inspired its name.

-• The Computer History Museum houses the world's largest collection of computing artifacts, including original Apple computers and working antique machines.
+• The Computer History Museum houses one of the world’s largest collections of computing artifacts, attracting tech enthusiasts from around the globe.

 Montara

-• The historic Point Montara Lighthouse also features a hostel.
+• The historic Point Montara Lighthouse is a popular landmark that also operates as a unique hostel for overnight stays.

 Moss Beach